heroku/heroku-buildpack-python/Readme.md

 To use this buildpack, fork it on Github.
 Push up changes to your fork, then create a test app with `--buildpack <your-github-url>` and push to it.

 To change the vendored virtualenv, unpack the desired version to the `src/` folder, and update the virtualenv() function in `bin/compile` to prepend the virtualenv module directory to the path.
+The virtualenv release vendors its own versions of pip and setuptools.